jpcoding/OpenSees_Androidx86/README.md

 # littleTricks
-some bash scripts by myslf
+some bash scripts by myself

 AndroidOpenSees is for compiling OpenSees on Android Termux